davidgasquez/handbook/content/health.md

 - Exercise helps make better use of the foods you are eating and produces the hormones you need to think clearly.
 - Too much sugar leads to a heavy body.
 Too many distractions lead to a heavy mind.
 - [It's been shown that the timing of your meals and more specifically your protein intake, doesn't make any difference to the growth of your muscles.
 Just get adequate protein and calories throughout the day, though you might want to eat something post workout anyway for energy.](https://www.reddit.com/r/leangains/comments/9fxkof/if_you_eat_a_big_preworkout_meal_do_you_need_to/)
+- [Going for a walk has lots benefits](https://www.betterhealth.vic.gov.au/health/healthyliving/walking-for-good-health).
+Around 30 minutes a day or more on most days of the week is a great way to improve or maintain your overall health.

 ### Posture